VRCurassow

 TACA

-Operating from El Salvador, in March 2007 TACA announced interest in opening a line Panamá-CUR.
+Operating from El Salvador, in March 2007 TACA announced interest in opening a line Panamá-CUR and did so.

 TransCaribbean Airways